Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 1. <mark style="background: #FF5582A6;">Preparing the data.</mark> The application protocol prepares a block of data for transmission.
 For example, an email message (SMTP). a file (FTP). a block of user input (TELNET).
 2. <mark style="background: #FF5582A6;">Using a common syntax.</mark> If necessary, data is converted to a form expected by the destination.
 This may include a different character code, the use of encryption. and/or compression.
-3. <mark style="background: #FF5582A6;">Segmenting the data.</mark> TCP may break data block into a number of segments. keeping track of their sequence.
+3. <mark style="background: #FF5582A6;">Segmenting the data.</mark> TCP may break data block into a number of segments, keeping track of their sequence.
 Each TCP segment includes a header containing a sequence number and a frame check sequence to detect errors.
-4. <mark style="background: #FF5582A6;">Duplicating segments.</mark> A copy is made of each TCP segment, in case the loss or damage of a segment necessitates retransmission When an acknowledgment is received from the other TCP entity. a segment is erased.
+4. <mark style="background: #FF5582A6;">Duplicating segments.</mark> A copy is made of each TCP segment, in case the loss or damage of a segment necessitates retransmission.
+When an acknowledgment is received from the other TCP entity, a segment is erased.
 5. <mark style="background: #FF5582A6;">Fragmenting the segments.</mark> IP may break a TCP segment into a number of datagrams to meet size requirements of intervening networks.
 Each datagram includes a header containing a destination address, a frame check sequence, and other control information.
 6. <mark style="background: #FF5582A6;">Framing.</mark> An ATM header is added to each IP datagram to form an ATM cell.
-The header contains a connection identifier and a header error control field
+The header contains a connection identifier and a header error control field.
-7. <mark style="background: #FF5582A6;">Transmission</mark>.
-Each cell is transmitted over the medium as a sequence of bits.
+7. <mark style="background: #FF5582A6;">Transmission.</mark> Each cell is transmitted over the medium as a sequence of bits.

  <mark style="background: #FF5582A6;">Peer-to-peer dialogue.</mark>
  1. Before data is sent, the sending and receiving applications agree on format and encoding, then agree to exchange data